marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 {::boilerplate bcp14-tagged}

-(Glossary TBP.
+* TBU Open Issue for the IVY WG, to include :

+(Update Glossary for Network Inventory draft.
 We need at least formal definitions of "capability" and "entitlement")

+- Capability: A function or resource that a network element can support or execute.
+- Entitlement: A right granted to a holder (organization or user) to access or activate specific capabilities under defined conditions.

 # Modeling Capabilities and Entitlements

-The model is intended to facilitate information on all capabilities and entitlements associated with a set of inventoried assets under the same inventory management.
+The model describes how to represent capabilities and the entitlements that enable them across inventoried assets.
+Capabilities describe what a device can do.
+Entitlements indicate whether those capabilities are allowed and under what conditions.

 In scenarios where entitlements are tied to network elements, the element itself can provide this information.
 Alternatively, providers may support something similar to a license server, which could house comprehensive information regarding an organization's entitlements.
 Just by listing capabilities and entitlements, and reading their basic information, a NETCONF/RESTCONF client will be able to retrieve basic inventory information of available capabilities and existing entitlements.

 Note that the model uses lists based on classes on multiple parts to be able to extend functionality.

 (TBD: Provide examples of how this can be done in future releases of this document)

-Entitlements and features can be made available by means of  do not specifying which the assets (network elements or components) are actually assigned the entitlements, either through an installation or a similar operation.
-For this, we augment the network elements from the network-inventory [I-D.draft-ietf-ivy-network-inventory-yang-03] model with a new container called entitlement-information.
-This container holds information of the state of entitlements in the asset.
+Capabilities and entitlements may be listed without explicitly identifying the assets (network elements or components) they apply to.
+To support assignment, the network-inventory [I-D.draft-ietf-ivy-network-inventory-yang-03] model should be updated with two new containers referred as capabilities and entitlements.
+These containers hold information of the state of capabilities and entitlements in the asset(s).

 ## Capabilities

-Capabilities are modeled by augmenting "newtwork-element" in the "ietf-network-inventory" module in {{BaseInventory}} according to the following tree:
+Capabilities are modeled by augmenting "network-element" in the "ietf-network-inventory" module in {{BaseInventory}} according to the following tree:

 ~~~
 +--rw capabilities